signalfx/signalfx-agent/docs/windows.md

 The agent supports all of the python based collectd monitors as well as all Go-based monitors.
 C-based collectd monitors are not available on Windows.
-The following monitors are available on windows.
+The following monitors are available on Windows.

 - [aspdotnet](./monitors/aspdotnet.md)
 - [collectd/consul](./monitors/collectd-consul.md)